 Tottenham choosing to hand Tim Sherwood the reins was greeted with surprise in some quarters, but the novice coach has revitalised the side.
 Spurs now look set to challenge for a top four spot with Sherwood loving life at White Hart Lane.

 Juan Mata's decision to leave Chelsea for Man Utd looks a win for all parties on the surface.
 But on closer inspection it may not be the best move for the Spaniard, who benefits from a degree of tactical freedom new boss David Moyes does not afford.

-Basel have received their highest ever transfer fee from selling Mohamed Salah to Chelsea.
-The Egyptian winger, who was also chased by Liverpool, has all the attributes to be a roaring success in the Premier League.
+Basel received their highest transfer fee from selling Mohamed Salah to Chelsea.
+The winger, who was chased by Liverpool, has the attributes to be a roaring success.

 Ricardo Quaresma was compared to Cristiano Ronaldo in his younger days, with the jury out on who would be better.
 Now, following a troubled career, Quaresma is back in Portugal at FC Porto, and bidding to make good on his potential.

 Scunthorpe United are firmly in the promotion mix in England's League Two under new boss Russ Wilcox.
 His appointment, combined with plans for a new 12,000-seater stadium, mean the club are once again heading in the right direction.

 Jose Mourinho's decision to sell Juan Mata to Manchester United is an odd one for the Chelsea boss to make.
 The Red Devils are gripped by crisis and only short-term thinking explains Mourinho's controversial course of action.

 Ole Gunnar Solskjaer was a big part of an era which saw Manchester United dominate the English game.
 But his return to Old Trafford, as Cardiff boss, is a reminder for the Red Devils of just how much times have changed.